Hey-Robot/TibetSheets/docs/guide/data.md

     ## celldata
     - Type：Array
     - Default：[]
     - Usage： The original cell data set is a set containing `{r:0,c:0,v:{m:"value",v:"value",ct: {fa: "General", t: "g"}} }`The one-dimensional array of format cell information is only used during initialization.
-After the table is initialized with celldata, the data is converted to the same level field data in the luckysheetfile, such as `luckysheetfile[0].data`, the subsequent operation of the table Data update will be updated to this data field, and celldata is no longer used.
+After the table is initialized with celldata, the data is converted to the same level field data in the tibetsheetsfile, such as `tibetsheetsfile[0].data`, the subsequent operation of the table Data update will be updated to this data field, and celldata is no longer used.
 Example:
     ```js
     [{
 		"r": 0,